CUPRA Ateca vs Renault Megane E-Tech

 The CUPRA Ateca features a 9.2-inch touchscreen paired with a 10.3-inch digital dash, while the Renault Megane E-Tech gets a 9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The CUPRA Ateca stands out with power tailgate that you will not find on the Renault Megane E-Tech.
-The Renault Megane E-Tech counters with head-up display and wireless charging.
+The Renault Megane E-Tech counters with head-up display, wireless charging and BOSE audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain